Horrigan History, Family Crest & Coats of Arms

 The surname Horrigan was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they were part of the main tribe in prehistoric times, known as the Corca Laoidhe.

-Important Dates for the Horrigan family
+Early History of the Horrigan family

 This web page shows only a small excerpt of our Horrigan research.
 Another 174 words (12 lines of text) covering the years 1172, 1715, 1849, and 1880 are included under the topic Early Horrigan History in all our PDF Extended History products and printed products wherever possible.